Welcome to the Navy Drug Detection and Deterrence (DDD) (OPNAV N170D)

 WHAT'S NEW IN OPNAV N170D?

 Check out the latest news from Navy Drug Detection and Deterrence.
-Read up on family violence during the holiday season, primary prevention in action, the transition to DoD ID for specimens, plus find messages to share, upcoming events and more.
-Download the January newsletter.
+Read up on COVID-19 updates including the new NAVADMIN 092/20 and temporary changes to the urinalysis program, substances and sexual health, and Child Abuse Prevention Month, plus find messages to share, upcoming events and more.
+Download the April newsletter.

 Handbooks and Guides